HamidIdifi/spring-transaction-demo/README.md

 ## Implement Transactions

-To implement transactions in our Spring Boot application, we will be using Spring Data JPA.
-Spring Data JPA provides a @Transactional annotation that we can use to declare the transaction boundaries.
-When a method is annotated with @Transactional, Spring will start a transaction before the method is executed and commit the transaction after the method completes.
+To implement transactions in our Spring Boot application, we will be using **Spring Data JPA**.
+Spring Data JPA provides a `@Transactional` annotation that we can use to declare the transaction boundaries.
+When a method is annotated with `@Transactional`, Spring will start a transaction before the method is executed and commit the transaction after the method completes.
 If the method throws an exception, Spring will automatically rollback the transaction.
 In the context of Spring managing transactions involves starting, committing, and rolling back transactions as needed.
 This is crucial for maintaining data integrity and consistency in applications, particularly in scenarios where multiple operations need to be executed as a single, cohesive unit.
 Let's consider a simple banking scenario where you need to transfer money from one account to another.
 In this case, you want to ensure that both the withdrawal from the source account and the deposit into the destination account occur atomically as a single transaction.